Italy centre-right lawmakers protest against Berlusconi trial

 Berlusconi, who faces a series of court hearings in separate trials this month, has been in the San Raffaele hospital in Milan since Friday because of an eye problem that he says has forced him to cancel a number of public appointments.

-However, prosecutors argued that his stay in hospital was only a delaying tactic and on Saturday judges dismissed his argument that he was unable to attend a separate trial for tax fraud because of the same eye problem.
+However prosecutors argued that his stay in hospital was only a delaying tactic and on Saturday judges rejected his argument that he was unable to attend a separate trial for tax fraud because of the same eye problem.

-The head of Italy's National Magistrates Association, Rodolfo Sabelli rejected the accusation by Berlusconi's party that the judges actions were politically motivated.
+The head of Italy's National Magistrates Association, Rodolfo Sabelli rejected the accusation by Berlusconi's party that judges were acting out of political motivation.

 "The magistracy is not a political organisation, what magistrates do is not political and the objectives of magistrates are not political," he told SkyTG24 television.